 - Innovation Practice: Create-test-scale

-It defines the company’s view on the future plan and strategic innovation objectives with clear borders and limitations.
+It defines the company’s view on the future plan and strategic corporate innovation objectives with clear borders and limitations.
 This is the starting point where you need to gather all the information necessary that is linked to your innovation process, for example, researching your market and competitors.
 This step will also draw the lines and set specific rules, goals, and objectives that need to be followed by the team throughout the entire innovation process.

 It is important to build up a portfolio with products from the whole spectrum of innovation, with different business models for products that are in different life stages (early stage products and mature products).
 This portfolio will help with the follow up of the thesis.
 A great tool that you can use for building the portfolio is Ansoff's Innovation Ambition Matrix.
 It suggests that you take an existing product or a product that is in the development stage and brainstorm new markets or innovations for the product.

-After setting the innovation framework, you must decide on how to measure if the innovation is successful by setting up an accounting system.
+After setting the innovation management framework, you must decide on how to measure if the innovation is successful by setting up an accounting system.
 It has to be completely different from the core business, as you will be measuring new developments for a new product.
 Track your process with KPI's and make sure to revise them periodically and make the necessary changes in the case of pivoting.

 Innovation practice is validating the business model and interacting with the customers.
 You can't take the product to scale until it has a validated business model.
 You can acquire potential customers during the innovation practice step when talking to customers and validating the idea.